vladysor/SensEdu/docs/Library/PWM.md

 After configuring the timer, the next step is to route the timer's output signal to the appropriate I/O pin.
 Detailed instructions could be found in **Chapter 12 GPIO** of [STM32H747 Reference Manual].

 GPIO is configured for **highest speed**, and with **no pull-up or pull-down** resistors.
 To output the timer signal via a GPIO pin, the **alternate function mode** must be selected.
-There are multiple available functions for each pin, the proper index for TIM8 could be found by consulting the Tables 9 to 19 of [STM32H747 Datasheet].
+There are multiple available functions for each pin, the proper index for TIM8 could be found by consulting the **Tables 9 to 19 in Chapter 5** of [STM32H747 Datasheet].
 In this case, for `TIM8_CH1-4` the alternate function index is 3, therefore GPIO is configured with **AF3**.

 ![]({{site.baseurl}}/assets/images/PWM_GPIOConfig.png)